 - You can also consider the Alila Jebel Akhdar, further away in the mountains - Check out photos and availability

-- Or you can compare the accommodations in Jeb el Akhdar
+- Or you can compare the accommodations in Jebel Akhdar

-I recommend for you you stop at the checkpoint's visit center to get the map of the mountains with all the places to visit in Jebel Akhdar Oman.
-They also include GPS coordinates of the main places.
-However there are not many roads, so don't worry you won't get lost.
+I recommend for you to stop at the checkpoint's visitor center to get the map of the mountains with all the places to visit in Jebel Akhdar Oman.

 Road to Jebel Akhdar and the Sayq Plateau

 Considering some roads I took in the French Alps with normal cars, I did not think that the climb to the plateau was that steep.
-But access is limited to 4WD.

-The road is in very good condition and well maintained as you can see below.
+The road is in very good condition and well-maintained, as you can see below.

 After heavy rain, rocks might fall on the road, and you might have to slow down because of roadworks.

-And on your way down, you have big emergency lanes in case of problems.
-As you can see in the picture below...
+And on your way down, you have big emergency lanes in case of problems, as you can see in the picture below...

 Elevation is 2090 meters.